nuprl/CanItEdit/editpackft/README.md

 A pre-built EditPackFT dataset can be found at: https://huggingface.co/datasets/nuprl/EditPackFT

+The code and dataset for Commits2023FT will be released soon.

 ## Near-Deduplication

 An additional step is used to remove near-duplicate examples from the dataset.